kubernetes/kubernetes/docs/user-guide/services.md

 }
 ```

-This gives developers the freedom to set up their own load balancers, to
-configure cloud environments that are not fully supported by Kubernetes, or
-even to just expose one or more nodes' IPs directly.

-Note that this Service will be visible as both `<NodeIP>:spec.ports[*].nodePort`
+Note that in both examples the Service will be visible as both `<NodeIP>:spec.ports[*].nodePort`
 and `spec.clusterIp:spec.ports[*].port`.

+In general, this type of Service definition, gives developers the freedom to set up their own load balancers, to
+configure cloud environments that are not fully supported by Kubernetes, or even to just expose one or more nodes' IPs directly.

 ### Type LoadBalancer